Nash Equilibria in Games with Playerwise Concave Coupling Constraints: Existence and Computation: Learning Constrained Nash Equilibria

 While Assumptions~\ref{ass:player-convex} and~\ref{ass:non-degenerate} suffice for existence, without additional assumptions on the game structure, the problem of finding $\epsilon$-approximate Nash equilibria is known to be PPAD-hard even for unconstrained normal-form games \citep{daskalakis_complexity_2009,rubinstein_inapproximability_2014}.
-Therefore, in Section~\ref{sec:algorithm-potential}, we focus on the commonly studied tractable sublass of potential games.
-Before specializing to this case, we introduce the considered independent learning protocol, discuss challenges and additional assumptions, and outline our general approach.
+Therefore, we focus on the subclass of potential games \citep{monderer_potential_1996} with coupling constraints.
+For our purpose, it suffices to have a potential function defined over the feasible region. \begin{definition} A potential game with coupling constraints is a constrained game for which there exists a function $\Phi:\mathcal{C} \to \mathbb{R}$ such that for all players $i \in [m]$, strategy profiles $x \in \mathcal{C}$, and $x^{\prime}_i \in \mathcal{C}_i(x_{-i})$, we have